 Many parents and grandparents are confused about 529 plan rules.
 A 529 college savings plan is an investment account where your money grows tax-free if it’s used to pay for qualified education expenses.
 This includes college costs, as well as $10,000 per year in tuition expenses at private, public or religious elementary and secondary schools.
 Unlike other savings vehicles, there are no income limits, and no time limits imposed.
 In our Annual College Savings Survey, we presented six true or false questions about 529 rules to visitors of Savingforcollege.com.
-Click through the slideshow to see where the biggest misconceptions lie!
+Read on to see where the biggest misconceptions lie.

 1. I must use the 529 plan offered by my state of residence – FALSE